pschraut/UnityScriptableObjectContainer/README.md

 If this package is useful to you, please mention my name in your credits screen.
 Something like "ScriptableObject Container by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.

+# Contact

+Please post in the Unity forums thread that I created for this package: https://forum.unity.com/threads/scriptableobject-container-package.1484589/

 # Example

 FruitContainer.cs: